alhog/Geobox/README.md

 Fractal Contract Compression is another key component of our framework that leverages the principles of fractal geometry to enhance the efficiency and scalability of smart contract execution.

-## Recursive Quantum Circuit Representation for Smart Contracts
+## Recursive Circuit Representation for Smart Contracts

 In our framework, smart contracts are represented as recursive quantum circuits.
 This representation allows us to capture the complex logic of smart contracts in a compact and efficient manner.
 The recursive structure of the circuits also enables us to leverage the principles of fractal geometry for contract compression.

-## Quantum Code Synthesis and Circuit Optimization Algorithms
+## Code Synthesis and Circuit Optimization Algorithms

 Our framework includes advanced quantum code synthesis and circuit optimization algorithms.
 These algorithms are designed to generate efficient quantum circuits for smart contracts and optimize these circuits to minimize the number of qubits and quantum gates required for contract execution.